Maritime Accident Lawyer

-- Tugboats – They are generally called in as a safety measure but can cause a maritime accident, especially when the driver has limited visibility due to the large vessel it is towing.
+- Tugboats are generally called in as a safety measure but can cause a maritime accident, especially when the driver has limited visibility due to the large vessel it is towing.
+Tugboat accidents can turn an already dire situation into a catastrophe if they are not controlled correctly.

-When an employer or third party is found to negligently maintain or operate a vessel that puts their workers in danger, they can be held liable.
-This includes but is not limited to maritime accidents in:
+When an employer or third-party negligently operates a vessel that puts seamen in danger, they can be held liable for the resulting injuries and other damage.
+This includes but is not limited to maritime accidents involving:

 - Commercial fishing